AI4Finance-Foundation/FinRL/docs/source/faq.rst

         - Check if it is not already answered on this FAQ

-        - Check if it is not posted on the Github repo issues: https://github.com/AI4Finance-LLC/FinRL-Library/issues
+        - Check if it is not posted on the GitHub repo issues: https://github.com/AI4Finance-LLC/FinRL-Library/issues

+	- If not, welcome to submit an issue on GitHub

-        - Use the correct slack channel on the AI4Finance slack.
+        - Or use the correct channel on the AI4Finance slack or Wechat group.

 .. _Section-3: